ketheleenbazan/book_catalog/README.md

 ### Prerequisites

+Make sure you have the following installed:

 - Ruby 3.3.8
 - Rails 8.0.2
-- PostgreSQL (version 14 or later recommended)
+- PostgreSQL (v14 or newer recommended)
-- Node.js and Yarn (for asset compilation)
+- Node.js and Yarn (for handling JavaScript assets)
-- Bundler (install with "gem install bundler")
+- Bundler ("gem install bundler" if you don't have it already)

+### Installation

+1. Clone the repository:

+   => bash
+   git clone <your-repo-url>
+   cd book_catalog